mhess/xtrudr/README.md

 three chainable methods:

-* `permit()`: Allows properties in the input object to be assigned to the `out` property, potentially attaching validation logic if the property is present.
+* `permit()`: Allows properties in the input object to be assigned to the `out` property, potentially registering a validator function to be run if the property is present.
-* `require()`: Requires properties in the input object, adding an error message (defaults to "is required") if that property is missing.
-It also can attach validation logic if it is present.
+* `require()`: Requires properties in the input object, adding an error message (default `"is required"`) if that property is missing.
-* `add()`: Adds a validation method to the **xtrudr** instance that has access to the `inp`, `out`, and `err` properties of the instance via the `this` variable.
+  This method can also register a validator function to be executed on the property.
+* `add()`: Registers a general validator function on the **xtrudr** instance.

 Both the `permit()` and `require()` methods may take either strings or objects as arguments.
 When provided a string, this configures the